tuxqeq/prison52/ASSOCIATIONS.md

 - When MedicalRecord is deleted, all its reports are automatically deleted (cascade)
 - A report cannot be shared between multiple records
 - Cannot reassign a report to a different record once created

+### 2b.
+CourtCase ◆→ Charges (NEW COMPOSITION)
+**Multiplicity:** CourtCase[1] ◆→ Charges[0..*]

+**Description:**
+- **CHANGED:** Made composition with cascade delete
+- Charges cannot exist without a CourtCase
+- When CourtCase is deleted, all charges are automatically deleted
+- A charge cannot be shared between multiple court cases
+- Cannot reassign a charge to a different court case once created

 **Implementation:**
 ```java